 Building trust with Google takes time.
 Earning back trust when a domain has been damaged by poor SEO tactics takes even longer.
 Fortunately, we have had plenty of experience dealing with exactly this kind of situation.
 In fact, we’ve had significant success both establishing trust and rebuilding it for law firm websites so they can appear on the 1st page of Google SERPs for a wide range of search terms.

 Naturally, where you currently rank for your target search terms is a factor in how long it will take you to rank.
 If you are starting out with a brand-new website, it’s going to take longer to rank than if you have an existing site and you are, say, on the 4th page of Google for your primary target keyword phrase.
 The exception here being if your current site is being penalized by Google.

 One of the biggest factors in how long it will take to rank is the level of competition that exists for your target keywords and phrases.
 The stronger the competition is on the 1st page of Google, the longer it takes to pass those websites up.
 Google assigns a score to every page that is returned for any given query.
 You are going to have to “score” higher in order to pass those sites up in the organic search rankings.
 Take this search for “Chicago personal injury lawyer”.
 We see that Google has over 11,000,000 web pages in its index that are returned for this query.
-Ranking on the 1st page of Google for this search is no small task!
+Ranking on the 1st page of Google for this search is no small task, especially in the uber competitive niche of personal injury SEO!
 That’s a lot of websites you need to score higher than if you want that prized 1st page visibility.